 Step 2: Click the folder containing the corrupt workbook, and then click Browse.

 Step 3: In the Open window, select the corrupt workbook.

 Step 4: Next, click the arrow in the Open button, and then click Open and Repair.

 Step 5: In the window that appears, click Repair.

-If repairing the Excel file doesn’t help recover data, select Extract Data to extract formulas and values from the corrupt workbook.
+If ‘Open and Repair’ doesn’t work in excel, select Extract Data to extract formulas and values from the corrupt workbook.